Toward accurate RUL and SoH estimation using reinforced graph-based physics-informed neural networks enhanced with dynamic weights: Introduction

 \section{Introduction}

-Prognostics and Health Management (PHM) has become a cornerstone of efficiency, cost reduction, and operational reliability in today's rapidly evolving industrial landscape \cite{HU2022108063}.
-Remaining Useful Life (RUL) and State of Health (SOH) are two crucial metrics in this field that are essential for maximizing asset performance, reducing downtime, and improving safety \cite{LEI2018799}.
-RUL is the time before a machine or component breaks down or needs maintenance, whereas SOH reflects the current condition of the system relative to its optimal or original state \cite{WANG2020106755}.
-The accurate estimation of RUL and SOH in industrial systems stands as a central objective within the PHM applications.
-By leveraging data-driven approaches and advanced analytical techniques, PHM frameworks aim to forecast the degradation and potential failure of a broad spectrum of sophisticated machinery and equipment \cite{REZAEIANJOUYBARI2020107929}.
+Prognostics and Health Management (PHM) has become a cornerstone of efficiency, cost reduction, and operational reliability in today's rapidly evolving industrial landscape \citep{REN2026103925}.
+Remaining Useful Life (RUL) and State of Health (SoH) are two crucial metrics in this field that are essential for maximizing asset performance, reducing downtime, and improving safety \citep{LEI2018799}.
+RUL is the time before a machine or component breaks down or needs maintenance, whereas SoH reflects the current condition of the system relative to its optimal or original state \citep{DING2026104069}.
+The accurate estimation of RUL and SoH in engineered systems stands as a central objective within PHM applications.
+A persistent challenge, however, is that degradation must be inferred from noisy, multi-sensor, and asset-dependent signals, while the resulting predictions must remain physically plausible enough to support maintenance decisions.

 PHM frameworks are designed to predict the deterioration and eventual failure of a wide range of complex machinery and equipment by utilizing data-driven methodologies and cutting-edge analytical techniques.
-This capability holds immense practical value across numerous industrial domains, facilitates a shift toward proactive maintenance practices, and enhances system reliability \cite{ZONTA2020106889}.
+This capability holds immense practical value across numerous industrial domains, facilitates a shift toward proactive maintenance practices, and enhances system reliability \citep{SHANG202430}.
 Consequently, it contributes significantly to financial and operational improvements.
-Prediction efforts primarily fall into three main categories: physical model-based methods, which depend on knowledge of underlying degradation mechanisms; data-driven methods, which leverage historical data to develop predictive models; and hybrid methods, which integrate the strengths of both approaches \cite{LI2024111120}.
+Prediction efforts primarily fall into three main categories: physical model-based methods, which depend on knowledge of underlying degradation mechanisms; data-driven methods, which leverage historical data to develop predictive models; and hybrid methods, which integrate the strengths of both approaches \citep{LI2024111120}.
+Among these, physical models rely on a deep understanding of degradation mechanisms and domain-specific knowledge.
+Methods such as particle filters \citep{LI2023110713} and Bayesian filtering \citep{KHINE2025115371} offer interpretability and robustness but require explicit modeling of complex systems, making them difficult to generalize across diverse applications.
+This creates an important trade-off: physical models provide interpretability but are often asset-specific, whereas data-driven methods are more flexible but may lack explicit degradation consistency.